 Yes, providing you have it configured for dynamic host communication protocol (DHCP) and automatic IP addressing as required by the UC Davis acceptable use policy.
 ResNet support staff does not provide configuration assistance for Linux systems.

-Only residents of The Parks at UC Davis may have data ports relocated.
+Only residents of Solano Park may have data ports relocated.
 Be aware that Communications Resources charges a fee for activating, deactivating, and moving data ports.
-To change data port service, contact your park office with the data port number(s).
+To change data port service, contact the Solano Park office with the data port number(s).

 For instructions on how to access the campus wireless system please visit the Moobilnet site.

 Physical security of computer equipment can be done with a cable and lock attached from the computer to the student’s desk.